 Each of these factors is assigned a value and a weight.
 Each formula produces a single number which varies slightly by agency.
 Credit scores can be as low as 300 and as high as 800.
 Higher is always better.
 Most folks who want to get a mortgage in the current environment have a score above 620.

 Credit scores make a difference in interest rates

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

 What can you do about your FICO score?
 Very little in the short term.
 Because the FICO score is entirely based on your lifelong credit history, it's very difficult to significantly improve the number with quick fixes.
 You should, of course, appeal for the credit agency to remove any incorrect reporting on your credit report; this is the only way to quickly improve your credit score.

 How do I find out my credit score?

-Before you can improve your FICO score, you have to get your score and be sure that the reports from each agency are correct.
-Fair Isaac, the company that invented the first FICO score, offers FICO scores on its website: myFICO.com.
+Before you can improve your score, you must obtain your score and make sure that the reports from each reporting agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
 It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-They also provide helpful information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+Also available are information and online tools that help you understand how to improve your FICO score.

-You can get a free credit report once per year from the three major agencies at AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once per year from the three major agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.